-Last updated: February 18, 2011
+Last updated: December 1, 2014

-The following exercises should be solved with help of computer programs and an optimization tool.
-The optimization tool that we will use is JModelica.org together with the numerical solver Ipopt.
-JModelica.org is an open-source software initiated at the Dept. of Automatic Control and the department is still an active partner in developing the software.
+The following exercises should be solved with the optimization tool JModelica.org together with the numerical solver IPOPT.
+JModelica.org is an open-source software initiated at the Department of Automatic Control and the department is still an active partner in developing the software.
 For an overview of JModelica.org, see the slides from lecture 11.
 For more information about the software, visit the homepage www.jmodelica.org and especially the User guide found on that homepage.
-Consult that User guide if anything is unclear when solving the problems below.

 The software JModelica.org will also be used during Laboratory Exercise 3 in order to do optimal control of a pendulum attached on a cart.
-Therefore, this computer exercise is an excellent opportunity to get acquainted with the software and get feedback from your TA on the preparations for Laboratory Exercise 3.
+Therefore, this computer exercise will let you get acquainted with the software and get feedback from the teaching assistants on the preparations for Laboratory Exercise 3.